 Home bars, like their professional counterparts, come in all shapes and sizes.
 Whether you’re trying to build your own speakeasy or just looking to upgrade your corner of the kitchen, a few easy hacks can step up your cocktail game in no time at all.

-Fear not: You don’t need to break the bank on a Kold-Draft ice machine.
+You don’t need to break the bank on a Kold-Draft ice machine.
 For less than the price of a fancy cocktail, you can freeze your own king-sized ice squares, which are perfect for sipping Scotch.
 If you’re throwing a party and need to chill down a large punch—or just want to hand crack from a large block—fill up a large, sealable container with water ahead of time.
-Then throw it in freezer.
-Heat It Up
+Then throw it in the freezer.

 If you’ve already got a Yarai mixing glass and gold cocktail picks, you can skip this step.
 For everyone else just starting your committed drinking: Invest in tools.
 You don’t need to go crazy with accessories, but it’s worth shelling out a bit on the basics.
 Even with regular use, quality tools will last you a lifetime.
 With that in mind, please stop using a novelty shot glass as a jigger, a fork as a strainer and an old jam jar as a shaker.
 To get you started, here are five must-have bar tools: